Wheat is one of the world's most commonly consumed cereal grains.

-However, in those who tolerate it, wheat bran may have beneficial effects on gut health.
+By and large, though, wheat bran may have beneficial effects on gut health.

-Gluten is responsible for the unique elasticity and stickiness of wheat dough, the properties that make it so useful in breadmaking.
+Gluten a large family of proteins, accounts for up to 80% of the total protein content.
+It's responsible for the unique elasticity and stickiness of wheat dough, the properties that make it so useful in breadmaking.

 Whole wheat is a good source of several vitamins and minerals.

-Therefore, white wheat is relatively poor in many vitamins and minerals, compared to whole-grain wheat.
+Therefore, white wheat is relatively poor in many vitamins and minerals compared to whole-grain wheat.

 In fact, enrichment of wheat flour is mandatory in many countries (16).

-Bottom Line: Whole wheat may be a decent source of several vitamins and minerals, including selenium, manganese, phosphorus, copper, and folate.
+SUMMARY Whole wheat may be a decent source of several vitamins and minerals, including selenium, manganese, phosphorus, copper, and folate.